Yoga for sciatica: Complete Yoga Therapy for Sciatica

 1) Position yourself into the table top pose (weight evenly distributed on hands and knees).
 Make sure your knees are directly below your hips and your wrists are below your shoulders.

-Stretching it up and back, bend your right knee.
+2) Inhale and arch your back downwards, straighten the right leg, Stretching it up and back, bend your right knee.
 While opening your chest, look up and try to bring your toe towards the back of the head.

 3) Exhale and arch your back upwards, move your head and right knee towards the chest.
 Move the knee towards the nose and thigh shall press against the chest.
 Make sure your right foot is not touching the floor.